Mauxo16/Portfolio/README.md

-# This is a list of Proyect which i've been working
+# This is a list of Proyects which i've been working